 The project will build upon, update and enhance Pace's current Vision 20/20 Strategic Plan.
+Who will benefit from the interim or final products of this project?

 The transit customer due to improved service and better regional connectivity.
 The customer and the region due to more efficient service and reduced emissions through diversion of auto traffic onto transit.
 What is the source of fund for the local match portion of this project?